BofA tells judge MBIA split must be annulled

 The banks, which claim they were given no notice of the split, sued MBIA and the New York state insurance department, saying that, as policyholders, they were harmed when $5 billion was siphoned from the MBIA unit that insured mortgage debt.

 State Supreme Court Justice Barbara Kapnick in Manhattan is presiding over the non-jury proceeding.
-She is expected to decide whether the insurance department's approval of the split was "arbitrary and capricious."
+She is expected to decide whether that approval was "arbitrary and capricious."

 Giuffra said that standard only applies if the approval was based on accurate information.